ssnithyaasri/-Real-Time-Credit-Risk-Assessment-Using-Alternative-Data/README.md

-# -Real-Time-Credit-Risk-Assessment-Using-Alternative-Data
+t-Risk-Assessment-Using-Alternative-Data

 Aim:
-This system aims to revolutionize credit risk assessment by integrating non-traditional data sources, improving accuracy, and expanding access to credit for underserved populations.
+This system aims to revolutionize credit risk assessment by integrating traditional data sources, improving accuracy, and expanding access to credit for underserved populations.

+ALGORITHM:
+We used a Random Forest Classifier to predict credit risk based on various features.
+The model combines multiple decision trees to improve accuracy and reduce overfitting.
+Data preprocessing included handling missing values, encoding categorical features, and standardizing numerical data.
+The model's performance was evaluated using classification metrics, and SHAP was employed to visualize feature importance for model interpretability.
+This approach provides both accurate predictions and insights into the key factors influencing decisions.

 code :